Many people are skipping Brisbane on their visits to Australia as Sydney seems to steal the show but there is a lot to see and do in Brisbane.

 Brisbane is the capital and most populous city of the Australian state of Queensland.
 The Brisbane central business district is situated within a peninsula of the Brisbane River about 15 km from its mouth at Moreton Bay, a bay of the Coral Sea.

-Ever wondered that old nickname for Brisbane was “Queen City”, and from the city’s topography of hills and great river, was styled Later Rome.
+Ever wondered that old nickname for Brisbane was “Queen City”, and from the city’s topography of hills and a great river, was styled Later Rome.

 Brisbane is known for its distinct Queenslander architecture, its spring Jacaranda blossoms, and its outdoor dining and cuisine culture.
-A transportation hub, Brisbane is served by a large suburban rail network and popular bus and ferry networks, as well as Australia’s largest and busiest airport and the third largest seaport.
+A transportation hub, Brisbane is served by a large suburban rail network and popular bus and ferry networks, as well as Australia’s largest and busiest airport and the third-largest seaport.

 Brisbane is a popular tourist destination.
 Major landmarks and attractions include South Bank Parklands and the Queensland Cultural Centre, including the Queensland Performing Arts Centre and Queensland Art Gallery and Gallery of Modern Art, the City Botanic Gardens, King George Square and City Hall, the Story Bridge, the Mount Coot-tha Botanic Gardens and Lookout, Lone Pine Koala Sanctuary, Howard Smith Wharves, New Farm Park, D’Aguilar National Park, and Moreton Bay and its islands, such as Moreton and St Helena.